 Fujisawa

-When did you start working night shifts?
+When did you start working the night shift?

 Fujisawa